-God, when being physically described in media and when forced onscreen simply so we can see what the heck He looks like, usually appears as this basic figure.
-Old, with white hair and robes, usually with facial hair.
-He also has an undeniable air of authority, possibly glows or has a Holy Backlight, and has a booming, authoritarian, yet somehow understanding voice.
+God, when given a visual appearance in media, usually appears as an old, bearded man with white hair and robes.
+He also has an undeniable air of wise authority, possibly glows or has a Holy Backlight, and has a booming, authoritarian, yet somehow understanding voice.

 Grandpa God is a manifestation of how many people, at least in the West, like to view their Almighty Deity — pretty much as being the personification of their grandfather.
 Because let's face it — like it or not, when most people think of religion, particularly Christianity, they end up thinking of something old — as in, several thousand/billion years old.
 If God's been around telling us to do stuff this whole time, He simply has to look like an old family authority figure, or else how would we know well enough to respect Him?

 There's also the fact that, well, God has to be visually depicted in some manner, and while something like a featureless glowing light or evershifting fractal are more accurate in that they convey sexlessness and the absence of an actual physical body, they are hard for viewers to get an emotional read on due to the lack of a face.

 Of course, in order to keep from mistaking Him one of those old people we like to make fun of, He needs all that other fantastic aura stuff, so even if He's old, He can still scare the bejeezies out of us if He feels like it.